 Record a four track example using Logic Pro, built-in software instrument sounds from Logic Pro.
-Use the mixer panels on the lower left of the screen and/or the track mixer to add a minimum of one effect to each channel on the mixer.
+Use the mixer panels on the lower left of the screen and/or the track mixer to add a minimum of one AUDIO effect to each channel on the mixer.
+Add MIDI effects to at least two tracks.
 Automate volume and panning controller information for each of the four tracks.

 You must follow this format.
 Read it carefully!

 - Your project must be recorded on four separate software instrument tracks.
 (In addition, you may optionally add additional software instrument tracks and/or additional audio tracks if you wish)

 - Note that because you use software instrument parts all four of these tracks must be played on the keyboard – no pre-recorded Apple loops or similar.